ijmccallum/Mini-Site-Generator/readme.md

 }
 ```

+_The actual code is a little different, have a read I you wish!_

 ---

 ## TODOs

- - [ ] a11y linting... pa11y?
+ - [ ] a11y linting... pa11y? - do it in an example, not in this base
- - [ ] get entry from command line
+ - [ ] get entry from command line (npm scripts!)
- - [ ] multiple entry points... is it needed?
-Many microsites... yeah, go for it!
- - [ ] default "inline" files, or give a dist folder to render to (keep in mind multiple entries)